 In this step, the input is your signature file which has the training samples.
 If you run it and don’t like the result, then you may have to verify your training samples.
 Ultimately, this is the best way to know where your classification errors exists.

 - Run the “classify” tool.
 Next, your input will be the signature file.

 The steps for running an unsupervised classification are:

 - Assign classes

 NUMBER OF CLASSES: The number of classes you want to generate during the unsupervised classification.
-For example, if you are working with multispectral red, green, blue and NIR bands, then the number here will be 40 (4 classes x 10).
+For example, if you are working with multispectral imagery (red, green, blue and NIR bands), then the number here will be 40 (4 classes x 10).

 MINIMUM CLASS SIZE: This is the number of pixels to make a unique class.

-When you click OK, it will be form clusters/classes based on your input parameters.
+When you click OK, it creates clusters based on your input parameters.
 But you still need identify which land cover classes each cluster belongs to.

-There will be some manual classification if classes appear in 2 land cover classes.
-For example, if vegetation was mistakenly classified as water (perhaps algae in the water), then user will have to manually edit the polygon.
+If land cover appears in 2 classes, you will need to make some manual edits.
+For example, if vegetation was mistakenly classified as water (perhaps algae in the water), you will have to manually edit the polygon.